dotnet/msbuild/Documentation/intro-to-cli.md

 `dotnet run` compiles and runs your app with one step.
 Same as `dnx run`.

-**dotnet compile**
+**dotnet build**

-`dotnet compile --native` native compiles your app into a single executable file.
+`dotnet build --native` native compiles your app into a single executable file.

-`dotnet compile` compiles your app or library as an IL binary.
-In the case of an app, `compile` generates runable assets by copying an executable host to make the IL binary runable.
+`dotnet build` compiles your app or library as an IL binary.
+In the case of an app, `build` generates runable assets by copying an executable host to make the IL binary runable.
 The host relies on a shared framework for dependencies, including a runtime.

 Design
 ======